Carl-Henric/MS1/README.md

 ## Technologies used
 **Language**
-- [Html](https://en.wikipedia.org/wiki/HTML#:~:text=Hypertext%20Markup%20Language%20(HTML)%20is,scripting%20languages%20such%20as%20JavaScript.)
-For creating content and structure.
+- [HTML5](https://en.wikipedia.org/wiki/HTML#:~:text=Hypertext%20Markup%20Language%20(HTML)%20is,scripting%20languages%20such%20as%20JavaScript.)
+For building the site.
 - [CSS](https://en.wikipedia.org/wiki/CSS) For styling the html to the actual design.
-- [Javascript](https://en.wikipedia.org/wiki/JavaScript#:~:text=JavaScript%20(%2F%CB%88d%CA%92%C9%91%CB%90v,%2C%20and%20first%2Dclass%20functions.)
-For making the mobile menu collapse with Bootstrap.
+- [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)  For making the mobile menu collapse with Bootstrap.

 **Tools & libraries**
 - [Bootstrap](https://getbootstrap.com/)  For navbar, columns and form.